canvasxyz/canvas-docs/docs/intro.md

 * You can also run the app locally by downloading the [webpack app](https://github.com/canvasxyz/canvas/tree/main/examples/chat-webpack) or [next app](https://github.com/canvasxyz/canvas/tree/main/examples/chat-next) and running `npm run start`.
-Your local instance should sync within <60 seconds.
+Your first sync should complete within <60 seconds.

 ## Building a Canvas App